 Did being fully occupied with this client actually come as a big relief?
-After all, it feels like a proper job doesn’t it?
+After all, it feels like a proper job doesn't it?
 You know, like when you worked for XXX PLC.
-The money will fall into your bank account regularly and you can put off all that horrid networking and be touting yourself around looking for someone who’ll buy from you.
+The money will fall into your bank account regularly and you can put off all that horrid networking and touting yourself around looking for someone who'll buy from you.

 Are you secretly hoping they are going to offer you a permanent position as a result?
 Have they hinted at it?
 I wish I had a pound for every time I've heard that one dashed to disappointment at the end of the project.

 Or they keep you on contract to manage the project and then suddenly one day terminate it with very little notice.
-Ask yourself what stops them putting you on the payroll right now and what’s going to change in 6 months time?
+Ask yourself what stops them from putting you on the payroll right now and what's going to change in 6 months time?

 There's a simple tip here: